Building Transparency and Trust in AI: How Grass’s Data Rollup Will Revolutionize Data Provenance

 The Architecture of Grass

 The easiest way to understand these upgrades is by consulting a diagram of the Grass Data Rollup.
-On the left, between Client and Web Server, you see Grass’s network as it’s traditionally been defined.
+On the left, between Client and Web Server, you see Grass’s network as it has traditionally been defined.
 Clients make web requests, which are sent through a validator and ultimately routed through Grass nodes.
 Whichever website the client has requested, its server will respond to the web request, allowing its data to be scraped and sent back up the line.
-Then it will be cleaned, processed, and prepared for use in training the next generation of AI models.
+Then, it will be cleaned, processed, and prepared for use in training the next generation of AI models.

 Back in the above diagram, you’ll see two major additions on the right that will accompany the launch of Grass’s sovereign data rollup: The Grass Data Ledger and the ZK processor.